You can’t go boondocking (RVing without hookups – no water, electricity or sewer) without the right boondocking gear.

 One of the easiest ways to start with solar is to get a starter kit!
 Make sure you research, research, research!!

-Next up, let’s work on decreasing freshwater use!
+Next up on our boondocking gear list, let’s work on decreasing freshwater use!

 Keep in mind, you will not have water hookups, so what you bring is what you have.